SachaIZADI/OptimAIzer/README.md

 - **Automation:** [Selenium](https://www.selenium.dev/) (used for scripted interactions and demos)

 ## Features
-OptimAIzer provides an interactive AI agent that can:
+OptimAIzer provides an interactive AI pricing agent that can:

 1. **Retrieve default data**
    - Fetch information on supported products, current inventory levels, market size, and other relevant parameters.